JustinAronson/artificial-life/README.md

 <img src="https://github.com/JustinAronson/artificial-life/blob/3d-creatures/Changing%20link%20size.jpg" width = 300 height = whatever>

 # Simulation Overview
-The simulation submitted for Assignment 7 used the constants found in constants.py.
+The simulation submitted for Assignment 8 used the constants found in constants.py.
+The runs for seeds (1, 2, 3, 4, and 5) in the graph below can be repeated by running search.py.
+Other runs can be tested by changing the value used by ``` random.seed() ``` in search.py.
 The bodies were evolved by mutating a parent generation, and picking the robots with the best fitness from each family.
 Fitness was determined by the robot's Euclidean distance to the point -100, -100.
 A smaller distance was prefered.

 ## Fitness Values at each Generation
 The following graph contains the best fitness value at each generation for 5 robots over 50 generations, with a population size of 50.
 A smaller fitness value was preferred. ![Graph](https://github.com/JustinAronson/artificial-life/blob/3d-creatures/Screen%20Shot%202023-02-28%20at%2012.11.16%20AM.png)